FatConan/sand/README.md

 ## Built on Sand
 This **README** serves as both documentation for this tool as well as an example project.
-While this file contains the content, there are a number pieces of additional metadata required to configure the **Sand** project, which are provided by the accompanying `site.json` JSON file.
+While this file contains the content, there are a number of pieces of additional metadata required to configure the **Sand** project, which are provided by the accompanying `site.conf` HOCON file.

 To see **Sand** generate this documentation, clone this repository and run: